 Installing Home Assistant

-The install process for Home Assistant is well documented in the Install Home Assistant section of their documentation.
-As I'm going with a Raspberry Pi based setup I just need to download and flash the right image to the memory card.
+The installation process for Home Assistant is well documented in the Install Home Assistant section of their documentation.
+As I'm going with a Raspberry Pi-based setup, I just need to download and flash the right image to the memory card.

-During first boot Home Assistant will download any necessary updates that could take up to ~20 minutes.
+During the first boot, Home Assistant will download any necessary updates that could take up to ~20 minutes.

-You will be guided through a series of onboarding screens which will prompt you for a few details include account setup information:
+You will be guided through a series of onboarding screens, which will prompt you for a few details, including account setup information:

 Now we can start to tailor our Home Assistant to meet our needs!